A7medM0sta/multi-lang-sentiment-analysis/README.md

 df_HARD = df_HARD[["review", "rating"]]  # Focus on review and rating only
 df_HARD.columns = [DATA_COLUMN, LABEL_COLUMN]
 ```
--The ratings are converted into labels, where ratings greater than 3 are coded as 'POS' (positive), and ratings less than 3 are coded as 'NEG' (negative).
+The ratings are converted into labels, where ratings greater than 3 are coded as 'POS' (positive), and ratings less than 3 are coded as 'NEG' (negative).
 The dataset is then split into training and testing sets.
 ```python
 hard_map = {
     5: 'POS',